Older Persons Shared Ownership (OPSO)

 If you think that Older Persons Shared Ownership is the next step in your home buying journey, why not check out some of the available properties today!

-Visit our property search tool where you can look for homes in your area based on your own requirements and needs.
-This includes tenure – where you can choose Older Persons Shared Ownership – as well as the property type, number of bedrooms and search radius.
+Visit our property search tool where you can look for homes in your area based on your own requirements and needs; this includes tenure where you can choose Older Persons Shared Ownership, as well as the property type, number of bedrooms and search radius.
+If you’re interested in purchasing a part-buy part-rent home, you can find out more via our article index and Shared Ownership terms and conditions.